 Of course, there are other tasks that you may need to do to keep your home in excellent condition, but the ones mentioned above are a great place to start because they are by far some of the most important ones.

-Below I have listed some of the most straightforward DIY task that everyone needs to do and the season that is best to do them.
+Below I have listed some of the most straightforward DIY tasks that everyone needs to do and the season that is best to do them.

 Planning Your DIY Tasks